Achievement Unlocked

 • "Do you sometimes think about how much better things could be if people appreciated you more?"

-Confirming & Disconfirming the Assessment
+Confirming and Disconfirming the Assessment

 Confirming Information